-Finding 2017’s Best Retirement Planning Software Apps
+Intro: Best Retirement Planning Software Apps & Investment Management Software for 2017

-How did the AdvisoryHQ research team identify, research, and finalize this year’s list of the top retirement planning software?
+But exactly how did the AdvisoryHQ research team identify, research, and finalize this year’s list of the top retirement planning software?

 We started out with a larger list of over 31 retirement planning tools, free retirement planning software, and retirement apps.

-List of Top 4 Best Retirement Planning Software
+Best Retirement Planning Software

 Personal Capital is an online retirement planning software designed to help people who are nearing retirement.
 More than just saving for retirement, Personal Capital seeks to help its customers engage in sound overall money management.